 Custom-made titled cases and binders, designed to hold a year's issues (in three), provide the storage system to help protect your valuable copies from damage.
-Reinforced board covered with durable leather-like material in black, title hot-stamped in gold, cases V-notched for easy access, binders have special spring mechanism to hold individual rods which easily snap in the car's overall strength, but look clumsy.
+Reinforced board covered with durable leather-like material in black, title hot-stamped in gold, cases V-notched for easy access, binders have special spring mechanism to hold individual rods which easily snap in.